Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Methods

-The dot product in Eq.~\eqref{eq:linModel} looks conceptually easy, however, working with it unveils two crucial challenges: \\ \\ {\bf Challenge 1 (Intractability of the dot product):} The number of parameters in the weight tensor $\Theta$ in Eq.~\eqref{eq:linModel} is $(C\cdot d)^N$, which is massive; even for binary segmentation tasks it can be a really large number.
-To bring that into perspective, consider the weight tensor required to operate on a single channel, tiny input image of size 16$\times$16 with local feature map $d=2$: the number of parameters in $\Theta$ is $N\cdot d^N=256 \cdot 2^{256}\approx 10^{80}$ which is close to the number of atoms in the observable universe!\footnote{\url{https://en.wikipedia.org/wiki/Observable_universe}} (estimated to be about $10^{80}$).
+The number of parameters in the weight tensor $\Theta$ in Eq.~\eqref{eq:linModel} is $(C\cdot d)^N$, which is massive; even for binary segmentation tasks it can be a really large number.
+To bring that into perspective, consider the weight tensor required to operate on a single channel, tiny input image of size 16$\times$16 with local feature map $d=2$: the number of parameters in $\Theta$ is $d^N= 2^{256}\approx 10^{77}$ which is close to the number of atoms in the observable universe!\footnote{\url{https://en.wikipedia.org/wiki/Observable_universe}} (estimated to be about $10^{80}$).

 Recollect that the global feature map $\Phi^{i_1\dots i_N}(\xbf)$ in Eq.~\eqref{eq:joint} is obtained by flattening the input data.
 Operating in the $(C\cdot d)^N$ dimensional space implies that all the pixels are {\em entangled} or from a graphical model point of view connected to each other (fully connected neighbourhood per pixel), which is prohibitively expensive and inefficient.
 From an image analysis point of view it is well understood that for downstream tasks such as segmentation, useful pixel level decisions can be performed based on smaller neighbourhoods.
 This insight that reducing the pixel interactions to a smaller neighbourhood can yield reasonable decision rules leads us to seek out an approximation strategy that accesses only useful interactions in the global feature space.
 This approximation is only made inevitable as the exact evaluation of the linear model in Eq.~\eqref{eq:linModel} is simply infeasible.